 I occasionally do but then mine are Prada so they are designer which means they were expensive and they can stay.

-All jokes aside, if exhaustion is a constant in your life or you run on stress hormones all day read on because I have some great tips for you!
+All jokes aside, if lack of sleep and exhaustion are a constant in your life or you run on stress hormones all day read on because I have some great tips for you!

-When Molly my eldest was going through a difficult time with insomnia I would be up with her often until 2 am in the morning and I was getting up at 5 am.
-I found the best way to make sure I got through it was to make an effort to keep the rest of my health in really good condition with a good diet, plenty of water and exercise.
+When Molly my eldest daughter was going through a difficult time with insomnia I would be up with her often until 2 am in the morning and I was getting up at 5 am.
+I found the best way to make sure I got through this time with virtually no sleep was to make an effort to keep the rest of my health in humming with a good diet, plenty of water and exercise.

 Sleep is an important thing that we all do daily and yet we’re only just beginning to understand its exact benefits and what affects it.